 From the lake it's another hour (or a little less if you have it dialed) to the base of the Obelisk.
 Head up forest and then slabs to the south-east and follow a flat slabby area just below an enormous talus ridge.
 This will lead you to a point on the ridge where you will see the Obelisk.
 For routes on the West Face (and possibly on it's South Face) it's best to drop down the hillside and head straight for the toe of the Obelisk.
 The Secor guide warns that this will result in major bushwhacking, but that's not actually the case and it will save you lots of time.
 For climbs on the North or East sides you want to follow the rolling hills to the left (staying high on the ridge) before finally dropping down to the sub-formation at the Obelisk's NE shoulder.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Obelisk:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Obelisk:

 Featured Route For The Obelisk